 No, unfortunately we are not able to offer whisky samples at this time.

 Can I try clothes on in the store?

 Yes, this will be possible.

 We are open for pre-booked tours Monday to Sunday, 10.00am – 5.00pm (April 1st – October 30th) and Tuesday to Saturday, 10:00am – 5:00pm (November 1st – March 31st).

 What kinds of tours are available and how can they be booked?

-We are currently offering five different types of tours:
+We are currently offering four different types of tours:

 Do I have to book in advance?

 Yes, all tours will need to be booked in advance.
 We accept all major credit cards including American Express.

 I have an existing tour booking.
 What should I do?